0x48piraj/wrong8007/README.md

 **Wrong Boot** (*codename: `wrong8007`*) is a **programmable dead man's switch** for Linux, living entirely in kernel space.
 Think of it as the software equivalent of a burner phone - but for your data.

-Inspired by [USBKill](https://github.com/hephaest0s/usbkill) and reinvented from scratch, it's **modular, trigger-agnostic**, and **execution-flexible**: you choose how it activates, you choose what it does.
+Inspired by the legendary [USBKill](https://github.com/hephaest0s/usbkill) project and reinvented from scratch, it's **modular, trigger-agnostic**, and **execution-flexible**: you choose how it activates, you choose what it does.

 Whether that's securely nuking sensitive files, cutting network links, or triggering custom defense scripts - it's in your control.